leeppolis/twitter-trending-topics/README.md

 > The debug text shown on your terminal are also saved in 2 different files: `./core/cache/_import_log.txt` and `./core/cache/scraper_log.txt`: this will help you debugging once these script will be configured to run via cron.

 The repository contains 2 shell scripts that you might find useful.
 Open each of them with your favourite text editor, and adjust file paths according to your server configuration.
 On the test server `twitter.sh` is executed every 30 minutes, while `scraper.sh` is configured to be executed every minute.
 In this way, being my box a 2 cores, I've been able to partially palallelize scraping tasks without running the risk to go out of memory.
-Remember that the frequency of updates must take into consideration both your server hardware, the other software running on the same machine, and Twitter API limits.
+Remember that the frequency of updates must take into consideration your server hardware, other software running on the same machine, and Twitter API limits.

 ## License